MiltonGreat/Fairness-Audit-with-Aequitas-and-Fairlearn/README.md

 2. Apply EqualizedOdds mitigation to reduce error rate disparities.
 3. Monitor fairness quarterly with new data.

+### Conclusion

+All models failed in Equalized Odds (differences > 0.3), revealing disparities in error rates (False Positives & False Negatives).
+This suggests that while approvals were fair, mistakes in predictions disproportionately affected one gender.

 ### Source

 [Loan Application Data from Kaggle](https://www.kaggle.com/datasets/vipin20/loan-application-data)